sacredheartsc/selfhosted/roles/yum_mirror/README.md

 Description
 -----------

-The `yum_mirro` role configures a local Yum repository that mirrors packages from different upstream repositories.
+The `yum_mirror` role configures a local Yum repository that mirrors packages from different upstream repositories.

 Mirrored repositories are configured in the [vars file](vars/main.yml).